GreyCoder25/PatternRecognitionHometasks/README.md

-# Generalized labelling on chains
+# Levenshtein distance from word to automatic language

 ## About
 Input is a Russian or Ukrainian word.
 Program finds its Levenshtein distances to automatic language approximations of